in-dato-veritas/arcadia/public-reach-out.md

 * The Digital Profile is also the place from which the user should be able to **get information about his data** in terms of economic value, interest from developers, offers to use it from companies, offers to collaborate, results achieved, etc.
 * The Digital Profile module should handle the functionality of **sharing the digital profile** with other users, developers or companies.
 Users should be allowed to specify the terms and conditions whereby they agree to share their digital profile, as well as to whom, for how long, etc.

-More detailed information about the requirements for this module can be found here: https://github.com/in-dato-veritas/arcadia/blob/master/modules/digital-profile.md
+More detailed information about the requirements for this module can be found [here](https://github.com/in-dato-veritas/arcadia/blob/master/modules/digital-profile.md)

 #### The underlying economics